 Among Marta Velasco's most celebrated works are titles such as Intemperie, by Benito Zambrano (2019); Who will sing to you, by Carlos Vermut (2018); Gold, by Agustín Díaz Yanes (2017); The Wild Children, by Patricia Ferreira (2012); as well as the two titles by Gonzalo Bendala: When the Angels Sleep (2018) and Innocent Killers (2015).
 Velasco is currently immersed in the production of the feature film The Turtle Maneuver, by Juan Miguel del Castillo, a work that she combines with the creation, starting in 2022, of the Carmen Awards, which will be awarded by the new Andalusian film institution, and of which he has declared that “it was born with great enthusiasm and great desire, but above all with the most beautiful thing we have: the love we have for cinema.”

 Marta Velasco was chosen in 2014 by the European Film Promotion and the ICAA as the Spanish representative on the Producers on the Movie platform, participating in the Cannes Festival among a total of twenty-four emerging European producers.
-In 2019, the Andalusian Association of Cinematographic Writers and Writers (ASECAN) awarded her the Josefina Molina Prize, an award that highlights the work of Andalusian women filmmakers.
-Other outstanding awards for his filmography are the Golden Biznaga at the Malaga Film Festival for Los Niños Wild (2012); the Feroz Zinemaldia Award at the San Sebastián Festival for Who will sing to you; or the Goya nomination for Best Film for Outdoors (2019).
+In 2019, the Association of Film Writers of Andalusia (ASECAN) awarded her the Josefina Molina Prize, an award that highlights the work of Andalusian women filmmakers.
+Other notable awards for his filmography are the Biznaga de Oro at the Malaga Festival for The Wild Children (2012); the Feroz Zinemaldia Award from the San Sebastián Festival for Quien Te Cantar; or the Goya nomination for Best Film for Intemperie (2019).